We help Autistic people and their families.

 SKY Autism Support has helped over 100 families in the Malvern and Upton-upon-Severn areas.

-Kate and Simon started SKY Autism Support in February 2010.
-It is run by parents of Autistic children and specialists in the field.
+Kate and Simon started SKY Autism Support in February 2010 initially with help from parents of Autistic children and specialists in the field.

-Their aim is to help Autistic people and their families by offering education, support, training and social opportunities, including; meeting each individual need, supporting and empowering Autistic people, signposting Autistic people and their families to supportive groups, facilitating social opportunities, interest and strengths based approaches and lots more.
+Their aim is to help Autistic people and their families – offering social groups and support.
+This includes meeting each individual need, supporting and empowering Autistic people, signposting Autistic people and their families to supportive groups, facilitating social opportunities, encouraging interest and strengths based approaches and lots more.

 We know the challenge and joy of supporting Autistic people first-hand.
 We have the passion to build a better future for Autistic people and their families.